zchap40/electron-ostc/README.txt

 a version of the OSTC that matched the aesthetic of the Electron's motherboard without being large and unwieldy, and for that you may find OSTC_v2 of interest.

-The turbo switching functionality of the original OSTC circuit is an emulated switch run on the turbo card itself, and does not actually physically switch it out of the motherboard.
+The turbo switching functionality of the original OSTC circuit throttles the speed via the turbo card itself, and does not actually physically switch the card out of the motherboard.
 OSTC_v3 takes the idea for the Electron OSTC further by providing actual hardware switching functionality.
 It employs high-bandwidth analog data switches to connect the 12 re-routed data lines from the motherboard to either the OSTC circuit, or directly to the 6502 processor.
-This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (emulated), and 3) native speed (turbo card physically switched out).
+This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (throttled), and 3) native speed (turbo card physically switched out).
 A two-pin micro header allows an external switch to be connected to enable the 'native' mode, where the turbo card is completely switched out of the hardware.
 Closing the external switch will always override whatever setting is selected